openlookeng/hetu-core/hetu-docs/en/admin/properties.md

 > -   **Type:** `integer`
 > -   **Default value:** `10`
 >
 > The maximum number of retry for failed task performed by the coordinator before considering it as a permanent failure.
 This property is used only when exchange.is-timeout-failure-detection-enabled is set to false.
+This value needs to be atleast 3 (minimum retry count) to take effect.

 ### `sink.max-buffer-size`